perses/perses/ui/storybook/README.md

 #### TLDR;

 Stories should import package code by referencing the package, not by making a relative reference.
+Under the hood, this will reference source code (not compiled code), so we can benefit from some Storybook features like autogenerating documentation from types.

 Import like this in a story: